philipwolfe/CTOToolbox/Annual Checklist.md

-# January is DNS month
+# January is Registrar/DNS month
-Start the year off right by sending valid email and cleaning our old DNS records.
+Start the year off right by sending valid email and cleaning out old DNS records.
 - Validate DMARC Information
   - Use [Learn and Test DMARC](https://www.learndmarc.com/) as a quick check.
   - Use [SPF Record Checker and Lookup](https://easydmarc.com/tools/spf-lookup) to view SPF errors.